... or how a baby

 trick, but better in quite a few ways.
 You have your baby close to you,

-which feels absolutely great for both of you: your baby will get into a safe deep sleep.
+which feels absolutely great for both of you: your baby will easily

 to do other things too, with the older kids, some work around the